TomAnthony/itermocil/README.md

 iTermocil allows you to setup pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
 You do this by writing YAML files.

 iTermocil is compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.
+Note that iTermocil does add some directives that will fail in teamocil if used, and should only be used if you don't also use teamocil.
+These are marked.

 ![Example](https://raw.githubusercontent.com/TomAnthony/itermocil/master/itermocil.gif)